nirajp82/ActiveDirectory/How_Replication_Work.md

 The version number of this password’s stamp is 2, which is one version number higher than the version of the previous password.
 Replication-related Data on DC2 after the User Password Value Has Been Changed on DC2

+Note:
+How does Active Directory replication work?
+Now that we know how replication occurs at three levels of directory partition, it is essential to understand that Active Directory replication is attribute-based.
+To understand this let’s go back to our first example- the change in employees’ telephone numbers.
+Here “telephone number” is one of the attributes that define the object “employee”.
+When this attribute is modified, only the change in the attribute, that is the new telephone number, is replicated to all the domain controllers and not the entire object.
+Here comes the concept of Update Sequence Numbers (USN).
+When an object is created, by default a USN is assigned to them.
+Whenever a change is elicited these USNs are incremented making every other USN in other domain controllers go out of date for that object.
+To ensure that only the most recent changes are replicated, only the highest USN is stored and displayed.
+Thus changes are monitored and recorded with the help of USN in Active Directory.

 6.PNG